For any business that works with the U.S. federal government, product and service accessibility is no longer a recommendation, it’s a requirement.

 VPAT templates, just like software, get version upgrades.
 It’s important to know what the most updated VPAT version is and for you to use it.
 You can get the latest version, which happens to be VPAT Version 2.3, from the Information Technology Industry (ITI) Council website.

-These VPAT default templates give you more than enough room to add remarks to each item.
-If a particular product accessibility problem is identified, use this space to go into detail about the steps that you’re taking to fix it and when you can expect to finally meet that status.
+These default templates for VPATs give you more than enough room to add remarks to each item.
+If a particular product accessibility problem is identified, use this space to go into detail about the steps that you’re taking to fix it and when you expect to finally meet the “Supports” status in that area.

 Finally, you’ll want to make sure that you’re being as thorough as necessary.
-Don’t forget that part of the purpose of a VPAT is to confirm to potential buyers that yours is a product that is a good fit for their organization.
+Don’t forget that part of the purpose of VPATs is to confirm to potential buyers that yours is a product that is a good fit for their organization.

 If your product is not fully accessible, your product roadmap should show the timeline of how long it will be to make any necessary changes to make your product compliant.